 In a different study, Sabu &Vernandes (2019) have conducted an experimental study and collected data using an argumentative writing test.
-Their study results uncover that students' critical thinking skills in writing argumentative essays have improved from average to good.
-The employment of critical thinking in academic writing classes functions better in a constructivist learning environment than a traditional one, where students can communicate face-to-face and engage in free genuine discussions (Şenel & Bağçeci, 2019).
+Their study results uncover thinking critical in that students' skills writing argumentative essays have improved from average to good.
+The employment of critical thinking in academic writing classes functions better in a constructivist learning environment than a traditional one, where students can communicate face-to-face and engage in free genuine discussions (Senel & Bağçeci, 2019).